The Difference Between A Hurricane, Typhoon, And Cyclone

 If the hurricane crosses into a coastal region that is very mountainous or has plenty of hills and valleys, the storm system gets disrupted and broken up fairly quickly, limiting the amount of damage it is able to inflict.

 The amount of damage a hurricane can cause also depends on which component of the storm system is causing the damage.
-The main components of a hurricane causing the most amount of damage are:
+The main components of a hurricane that cause the most damage are:

 1. Rainfall,